survivejs/webpack-book/manuscript/packages/01_consuming.md

 ## Keeping Dependencies Up to Date

 An important part of maintaining a project is keeping their dependencies up to date.
-How to do this depends a lot on the maturity of your project.
-Ideally, you have a nice set of tests covering the functionality.
+How to do this depends a lot of on the maturity of your project.
+Ideally, you have an excellent set of tests covering the functionality.
 If not, things can get a little hairier.
 You can consider the following approaches:

 * You can update all dependencies at once and hope for the best.
 Tools, such as [npm-check-updates](https://www.npmjs.com/package/npm-check-updates), [npm-check](https://www.npmjs.com/package/npm-check), [npm-upgrade](https://www.npmjs.com/package/npm-upgrade), or [updtr](https://www.npmjs.com/package/updtr), can do this for you.
-* Install the newest version of some specific dependency, e.g., `npm install lodash@* --save`.
-This is a more controlled way to approach the problem.
+* Install the newest version of some specific dependency, e.g., `npm install lodash@* --save` as a more controlled way to approach the problem.
 * Patch version information by hand by modifying *package.json* directly.

-It is important to remember that your dependencies may introduce backwards incompatible changes.
+It is important to remember that your dependencies may introduce backward incompatible changes.
 It can be useful to remember how SemVer works and study release notes of dependencies.
 They might not always exist, so you may have to go through the project commit history.

 T> `npm ls`, and more specifically `npm ls <package name>`, allow you to figure out which versions you have installed. `npm ls -g` performs a similar lookup against the globally installed packages.

 ## Tracking Dependencies

-There are certain services that can help you to keep track of your dependencies:
+Certain services can help you to keep track of your dependencies:

 * [David](https://david-dm.org/)
 * [versioneye](https://www.versioneye.com/)